-—An AP affiliated with an NSTR mobile AP MLD and that is operating on the primary link of an NSTR link pair shall include a Reduced Neighbor Report element with the MLD Parameters subfield present in a TBTT Information field corresponding to a reported AP affiliated with the NSTR mobile AP MLD and that is operating on the nonprimary link of the NSTR link pair in a Beacon and Probe Response frames that it transmits.
-The Neighbor AP TBTT Offset subfield, the BSSID subfield, the Short-BSSID subfield, the BSS Parameters subfield and the 20 MHz PSD subfield shall not be present in the TBTT Information Field for that reported AP.
-The TBTT Information Field Type subfield shall set to 1 to identify, together with the TBTT Information Length subfield , the format of the TBTT Information field for the reported AP operating on the nonprimary link.
+—An AP affiliated with an NSTR mobile AP MLD and that is operating on the primary link (#15453) shall include a Reduced Neighbor Report element with the MLD Parameters subfield present in a TBTT Information field corresponding to a reported AP affiliated with the NSTR mobile AP MLD and that is operating on the nonprimary link of the NSTR link pair in a Beacon and Probe Response frames that it transmits.
+The Neighbor AP TBTT Offset subfield, the BSSID subfield, the ShortSSID subfield(#16108), the BSS Parameters subfield and the 20 MHz PSD subfield shall not be present in the TBTT Information field (#16109) for that reported AP.
+The TBTT Information Field Type subfield and the TBTT Information Length subfield shall be set to 1 and 3 respectively to identify, that reported AP operating on the nonprimary link(#16963, 17850).

-—
+—(#16963, 17850)A non-AP MLD identifies an AP as an AP affiliated with an NSTR Mobile AP MLD and operating on the primary link when it receives a Basic Multi-Link element in a Beacon frame or Probe Response frame from that AP with the AP MLD Type Indication subfield set to 1 in the MLD Capabilities and Operations subfield of Common Info field of the Basic Multi-Link element.

+— (#16963, 17850)A non-AP MLD identifies a reported AP in a Reduced Neighbor Report element as an AP affiliated with an NSTR Mobile AP MLD and operating on the nonprimary link if the TBTT Information Field Type subfield and the TBTT Information Length subfield are equal to 1 and 3 respectively for the Neighbor AP Information field corresponding to the reported AP.